 I was blessed by the high priestesses of the Kadazan and learned to cook Bornean food in a long house.
 I climbed over stiles in the Kent Downs and drank ale in a 500-year-old pub.
 I swam with sea turtles and helped prepare for the local Assumption church service on a Greek beach.
 I met people who earned their living harvesting birds nests for Chinese soup and went carolling through the suburban streets of Chiang Mai on Christmas Eve.
 I helped in a chicken slaughter house and planted a field of potatoes.

-The concept of volunteering abroad on a gap year program and working overseas had appealed to me for a long time, but I was not willing to sign up to a stringent program like many volunteer organizations.
+The concept of volunteering abroad on a gap year programs and working overseas had appealed to me for a long time, but I was not willing to sign up to a stringent program like many volunteer organizations.
 I wanted to travel and visit several countries in one year.
 I also wanted a fair bit of time to play tourist and do my own thing.
 After all, what’s a year off work if you never get a holiday?

 But I wanted to do more than just backpack around the world and be a traveller on a gap year.
 I wanted to see more of the places I was visiting than just the inside of the local youth hostel and the attractions.
 I liked the idea of working with local people on worthwhile projects.
 Learning about their customs, understanding some of their cultures and living a small part of their life.
 I wanted to give something to the places I visited instead of just taking.

 For me the answer was short-term volunteering.
 In one year I worked on five different projects around the world in East Malaysia, Thailand, the United Kingdom, Greece and Germany.
 I also had enough time off to get a paid job in Poland for a month and tour the USA for two months, as well as sight seeing around the countries where I volunteered.